davidokun/Maven-Archetype-Example/README.md

 1. Clone the repo to your local machine.
 2. Run command `mvn clean install`.
-3. The archetype will be create en local maven repo.
+3. The archetype will be create in local maven repo (.m2)

 # Usage